 I had never really considered this until the other day.
 My view of who I am is a direct reflection of my Maker.
 I cannot separate the two.
 When my self-image is unhealthy, it is because I don’t really believe or trust YHWH.
 In fact, it’s worse than that.
-If I claim out of one side of my mouth that I am His and out of the other that I’m worthless —– what I’m really saying is that He is not worthy — YIKES!
+If I claim out of one side of my mouth that I am His and out of the other that I’m worthless, what I’m really saying is that He is not worthy.
 How many of us need to repent of this?
 How many of us are sick because we are inadvertently blaspheming the King of the Universe in this manner?
 By the way, this is also the case when we oppress, slander, or speak against our brothers and sisters.
-They too are made in the image of Elohim.
-This is serious business!
+They, too, are made in the image of Elohim.

-Moses, Aaron, Joshua, and Caleb got this.
+Moses, Aaron, Joshua, and Caleb understood this fact.
 Notice their words to the people.

 “Only do not rebel against the LORD; and do not fear the people of the land, for they will be our prey.
 Their protection has been removed from them, and the LORD is with us; do not fear them.”
 (Num.
 14:9)